grandeurdev/py-sdk/README.md

     # Prints the current state
     print(state)

-# This function prints the updated values of the variables stored in summary
-def summaryUpdatedCallback(updatedSummary):
-    print(updatedSummary["voltage"], updatedSummary["current"])

-# This function prints the updated values of the variables stored in parms
+# This function prints the updated values of the variables stored
-def parmsUpdatedCallback(updatedParms):
+def updateCallback(update, path):
-    print(updatedParms["state"])
+    print(update)

 # Init the SDK and get reference to the project
-project = grandeur.init(YourApiKey, YourDeviceToken)
+project = grandeur.init(ApiKey, DeviceToken)

 # Setting up listener for device's connection event
 project.onConnection(onConnection)

 # Get a reference to our device
-device = project.device(YourDeviceID)
+device = project.device(DeviceID)

-# Setting update handler for summary variables
-device.onSummary(summaryUpdatedCallback)
-# Setting update handler for parms variables
+# Setting update handler for device variables
-device.onParms(parmsUpdatedCallback)
+device.data().on("", updateCallback)

 # **RESULT**
-# Whenever an update in the device's summary or parms occur, the updated values of the
+# Whenever an update in the device's data occur, the updated values of the
 # variables are printed.
 ```